-The original, independent guide to Lisbon
+The best independent guide to Lisbon

 Bacalhau is codfish that has been doused in vast quantities of salt and dried under the Mediterranean's hot sun.
-This ancient method of preservation means the cod can be stored indefinitely at ambient temperatures, with no bacterial or mould able to grow on the highly saline dried cod fish.
+This ancient method of preservation means the cod can be stored indefinitely at ambient temperatures, with no bacterial or mould able to grow on the highly saline dried codfish.

 Bacalhau piled high in the super markets

-For the drying and preservation process to occur effectively there needs to be a low level of oils and fats in the fleshly sections of the fish.
-These oils and fat repel the saline water used in the salting process and prevent the salt preserving the fish.
+For the drying and preservation process to occur effectively, there needs to be a low level of oils and fats in the fleshly sections of the fish.
+These oils and fat repel the saline water used in the salting process and prevent the salt from preserving the fish.